michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Leaflet.md

 Web maps are maps on the web (duh).
 They are different from static maps because while static maps are a complete image, web maps consist of layers and images that are only loaded when the user requests them.
 We're going to break that down.

 Think of a web map as having a base map and layers of data added to it - just like we made in QGIS.
-The difference is that a web is based on tiles.
+The difference is that a web map is based on tiles.
 Tiles are the key difference between static maps and webmaps.
 What are tiles?

 1. Tiles are a bunch of images (usually 256x256 pixels each).
 These images are placed side-by-side to make it seem like you're looking at one big map, but really, it's a bunch of little squares.